 The Corsair Windows Reporter is a free utility that collects selected information from users of Corsair products.
 Corsair Support uses this information to help troubleshoot your issues.

-Corsair Windows Reporter can be used on Windows 7, Windows 8, and Windows 10.
+Corsair Windows Reporter can be used on Windows 7, Windows 8, Windows 10, and Windows 11.

 NOTE: Corsair Windows Reporter cannot be used on any phone, macOS, or Linux.